TheElementMaker/Udacity-Feed-Reader/README.md

 This project is to test feedReader code using Jasmine.js along with jQuery

 # How to run
-* Run index.html in any modern browser
+Download repo and run index.html on a modern web browser

 # Spec's
 * # New Feed Selection